 From May 1911 to Mar 1917, Johnson missed 406 of 1,370 roll call votes, which is 29.6%.
-This is better than the median of 29.6% among the lifetime records of senators serving in Mar 1917.
+This is on par with the median of 29.6% among the lifetime records of senators serving in Mar 1917.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1911-Mar 1912||34||3||8.8%||21st|

 |Dec 1912-Mar 1913||110||19||17.3%||29th|

 |Dec 1914-Mar 1915||117||22||18.8%||25th|

 The information on this page is originally sourced from a variety of materials, including: